pythontutor-dev/pythontutor/unsupported-features.md

 ### Python unsupported features

 - for strings and numbers, you can't rely on the behaviors of `id()` or `is` matching CPython on your computer; when teaching beginners, you shouldn't rely on these behaviors since they are implementation-specific optimizations.
-- some infinite loops: the server times out without showing partial results or good error messages
+- some infinite loops: the server times-out without showing partial results or good error messages
   - to cut down execution times, [set Python breakpoints](https://youtu.be/80ztTXP90Vs?t=42) using `#break` comments
 - random number generators and user input (via input() or raw_input()) sometimes don't work well together
 - raw_input/input might not work in iframe embeds